jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 #### Nmap

-Nmap (Network Mapper) is a widely-used open-source tool for scanning networks to discover hosts, open ports, and potential vulnerabilities.
+Nmap (Network Mapper) is an open-source tool for scanning networks to discover hosts, open ports, and potential vulnerabilities.
 It is a standard tool for security professionals and penetration testers due to its versatility and range of features:

 - **Host Discovery:** Identifies live hosts using techniques like ICMP, ARP, or TCP/UDP probes.
 - **Port Scanning:** Discovers open ports on target hosts to assess network exposure.